Wind warnings in place for Hawke's Bay: Gusts could hit 120km/h

 "Strong winds can make driving hazardous, so take care when travelling especially in exposed regions," Crabtree said.

-A strong wind warning is also in place for the Tararua District and Hawke's Bay, south of Hastings from 9am on Tuesday to 6am on Wednesday.
+A strong wind warning is also in place for the Tararua District and Hawke's Bay, south of Hastings, from 9am on Tuesday to 6am on Wednesday.

 "Westerly gales are forecast to become severe in exposed places at times, with gusts reaching 120km/h," she said.